SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 ## Troubleshooting

-This section provides information on how to troubleshoot failures while deploying AWS observability soluton using Terraform.
+This section provides information on how to troubleshoot failures while deploying AWS observability solution using Terraform.

 ### 1. Python command not found
 #### Error Message